Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 14

 During this session, I used a try block to open a file and read from it.
 From an external source, I also learned about writing to files and appending to files.
 I struggled a lot with the data type.
 My strings would consistently change to lists after applying certain built-in string functions.
 I originally wanted to make a more robust program that would allow for more addressees to be added and the code would still work.
 I was unsuccessful in generating the logic to perform this.
 After giving up, I sorted my file by calling specific chunks of my string.
 Hopefully, with more practice of reading and writing to files I will learn more efficient ways of converting the data accordingly.

+## Final Project

+Throughout this course, I learned a lot.
+Coming in, I had no experience with programming.
+I understood what a loop was and what a variable was but I never programmed anything.
+I learned about good programming practices that will hopefully follow along through my programming career.
+I would like to use what I've learned and apply it to future computer science classes.
+I would like to one day create programs to automate my personal life.
+I am excited to take on projects and learn more about object oriented programming.
+All in all, I learned good fundamentals and and a easily readable style.